 This Code of conduct was adopted by the Board of Directors on June 2, 2006 and applies to all executive directors (mandataires sociaux), managers and senior executives (personnes assimilées).
-The Board appointed the Company Secretary of the Group as
+The Board appointed the Company Secretary of the Group as the person in charge of ethical duties, responsible for ensuring compliance with the code of conduct.

 The main provisions of this Code of conduct aim at controlling transactions in the securities of the Company which may be carried out by persons with regular access to material insider information concerning the Company.
-CORPORATE GOVERNANCE